Removing Spurious Concepts from Neural Network Representations via Joint Subspace Estimation: Details on Datasets, Models, and Parameter Selection

 \subsection{Datasets}

 \textbf{Toy:} For a given dataset size (e.g. $n=$2,000) the data is split into an 80\% training and 20\% validation set, and a test set of the same size is kept apart for evaluation.
-We describe the data-generating process of this dataset in Section \ref{sec:toy}.
+We describe the data-generating process of this dataset in Section \ref{sec:datasets}.

-\textbf{Waterbirds}: this dataset from \citet{sagawa_2020} is a combination of the Places dataset \citep{zhou_2016} and the CUB dataset \citep{WelinderEtal2010}.
-An `water background' is set by selecting an image from the lake and ocean categories in the places dataset, and the `land background' is set based on the broadleaf and bamboo forest categories.
+\textbf{Waterbirds}: this dataset from \citet{sagawa_2020B} is a combination of the Places dataset \citep{zhou_2016} and the CUB dataset \citep{WelinderEtal2010}.
+A `water background' is set by selecting an image from the lake and ocean categories in the places dataset, and the `land background' is set based on the broadleaf and bamboo forest categories.
 A waterbird/land is then pasted in front of the background.
 When creating new versions of the dataset, we change the $p(\ymt = y | \ysp = y)$, and keep the size of the training set at 4,775 samples, and 1,199 for the validation set.
 For the test set, we select 5,796 samples where $p(\ymt = y | \ysp = y) = 0.5$.

-For this dataset when training ERM or adversarial removal, we sample in each batch such that $p(\ymt = 1 ) = 0.5$.
-When training JSE, INLP or RLACE, we sample in each batch such that $p(\ymt = 1 ) = 0.5$.
+For this dataset when training ERM or adversarial removal, we sample in each batch such that $p(\ysp = 1 ) = 0.5$.
+When training JSE, INLP or RLACE, in each batch we sample such that $p(\ysp = 1 ) = 0.5$.
 When training ERM on the embeddings transformed by JSE, INLP or RLACE, we sample again such that in each batch $p(\ymt = 1 ) = 0.5$.

 \textbf{CelebA}: this dataset contains images of celebrity faces \citep{liu2015faceattributes}.
-The total size of the dataset is 202,599, from which we sample smaller versions.
+The total size of the dataset is 202,599, from which we sample smaller versions in order to control the strength of the spurious correlation.
 For these smaller versions, we select 4,500 observations for the training set, 2,000 for the validation set, and 2,000 for the test set.
 We set the $p(\ymt = y | \ysp = y)$ for the training and validation set, while we set $p(\ymt = y | \ysp = y) = 0.5$ for the test set.
-In the smaller versions of the dataset, $p(\ymt = 1) = 0.5$.
+We set $p(\ymt = 1) = 0.5$ for the training, validation and test set.